 How Do I claim UC?

 If you need help claiming online you can call the UC helpline on 0800 328 5644 – the helpline adviser may be able to complete an online form on your behalf.
-Also If you need help to claim you can contact one of the local advice services or call our Advice Team (020 8996 8900) for advice and help to claim.
+If you need help to claim you can contact one of the local advice services or call our Debt & Benefits Advice Team.
 We can help to make sure that you make your claim correctly and get all of the help that you’re entitled to.